I was lucky enough to have travelled to Laos in 1989 – 25 years on and Laos has changed, markedly…

 Can this be a result of too much tourism in the country?

-Although tourism is good for a country as it’s another way in which locals can earn money, it also comes with the obvious down-sides.
+Although tourism is good for a country and another way in which locals can earn money, it also comes with the obvious down-sides.
 You can’t have one without the other and I’m not sure what the solution is really.

 Perhaps this is a harsh observation and I hope that someone can prove me wrong on this, but this is one of the differences I’ve noticed.

-Although, travel out of major cities and tourist destinations, and you’ll soon experience the Lao people that I remember…most warmest and wonderful smiles, happy, and truly hospitable – just like in 1989.
+Although, travel out of major cities and tourist destinations, and you’ll soon experience the Lao people that I remember…most warmest and wonderful smiles, happy, and truly hospitable – just as in 1989.